ahmedsam007/NanoJet/PRIVACY_POLICY.md

 The extension communicates **only** with:

-1. **Your local IDMMac desktop application** running on your computer via the `idmmac://` custom URL scheme
+1. **Your local NanoJet desktop application** running on your computer via the `idmmac://` custom URL scheme
 2. **Websites you visit** to detect downloadable media (standard browser behavior)

 The extension does **NOT** communicate with: